-Digital innovations improve efficiency, quality and patient outcomes
+Digital innovations improve patient outcomes

 Health plans are turning to Artificial Intelligence (AI) for member engagement and digital apps to make it easier for members to interact with them.